apekros/valorant_offsets/README.md

 # valorant_offsets

-up to date offsets for VALORANT
+automatically up to date offsets for VALORANT